Resources

 Patent pending gives you priority date for the invention

-Wait, what does this mean?
+So, what exactly does "priority date" mean?

 Are there any other reasons why patent pending is essential?

-Yes, there are several reasons why patent pending is important.
+Yes, there are several reasons why patent pending is important:

 So, how do I get my invention patented?

-To get your invention patented and get use of the phrase "patent pending," you'll have to complete a patent application with the USPTO.
-It's well-advised to seek the expertise of a patent attorney who can guide you through the process of getting your invention patented.
+To get your invention patented and get use of the phrase "patent pending", you'll have to complete a patent application with the USPTO.

 FAQs